 Details of the program include:

 - Not every business can have its own zone.
-Businesses are encouraged to request one shared zone on a block, or over several blocks, or within a business district.
+Businesses are encouraged to request one shared zone on a block, over several blocks, or within a business district.

 - Current valet parking zones, passenger loading zones, or truck loading zones may be converted to Temporary Retail Pick Up / Drop Off Zones.